Bebo: 2013: Bankruptcy and sale

-In May 2013, the company voluntarily filed for Chapter 11 bankruptcy protection; however, Burke Capital Corporation receiver has clarified that Bebo remains "healthy" and "operating" and that the company was using its May 9 Chapter 11 filing in Los Angeles to "restructure some operational inefficiencies and other arrangements that are burdensome."
-Many analysts have questioned the value proposition that Bebo could offer users and do not fault CCP.
+In May 2013, the company voluntarily filed for Chapter 11 bankruptcy protection; however, the receiver Burke Capital Corporation has clarified that Bebo remains "healthy" and "operating" and that the company was using its Chapter 11 filing on May 9 in Los Angeles to "restructure some operational inefficiencies and other arrangements that are burdensome."
+Many analysts have questioned the value-proposition that Bebo could offer users and do not fault CCP.

 On July 1, 2013, Michael and Xochi Birch, the original founders, purchased the social network back from Criterion Capital Partners (CCP) for $1 million.

 On August 6, 2013, messages were posted on Bebo.com informing users that the site would be down for maintenance from August 7, 2013.
 On August 7, 2013, a video featuring Michael announcing his plan for the new Bebo was placed on the front page of the site.
 The video informed users that the site would be taken down while the Bebo team developed the new product.
 Many believed that this would be normal maintenance; however, it was revealed that the site would be closed for a few months.
-The announcement also stated that all user content had been deleted, but users' blog posts and images would be retrievable in downloadable format should members opt in to receive this.
+The announcement also stated that all user-content had been deleted, but users' blog posts and images would be retrievable in downloadable format should members opt-in to receive this.
 However, members who submitted emails still have not retrieved profile data (pictures, blogs, etc.).

 2014–16: Return of Bebo and introduction of Bebo Blab

 In April 2014, Bebo founder Michael Birch took to Bebo in a tongue-in-cheek video to promote the re-launch of Bebo with the slogan, "Probably Not for Boring People".
-The relaunch video emphasized Bebo's history in which it included its then-most popular feature: the white board.
+The relaunch video emphasized Bebo's history in which it included its then-most popular feature: the whiteboard.

-Bebo relaunched on January 7, 2015; announced with the new Bebo was a messenger app called Bebo Blab which was available on Google Play and Apple App stores.
-The app massed 3.9 million users in just one year.
-After two years of its re-launch Bebo Blab shut down, as users weren't returning to the platform to watch archived streams on replay.
+Bebo relaunched on January 7, 2015; announced with the news that Bebo was now a messenger app called Bebo Blab which was available on Google Play and Apple App Store.
+The app amassed 3.9 million users in just one year.
+Bebo Blab shut down two years after its relaunch, as users weren't returning to the platform to watch archived streams on replay.
 Birch wrote:

-"Blab was great in many ways, but it wasn’t going to be an everyday thing for millions.
-So we’re kicking down the sandcastle, and re-building it as an ‘always on’ place to hang with friends."

 2017–2018: Bebo streaming software

-As of April 19, 2018, the site offers a multi-feature Twitch streaming software (similar to Open Broadcaster Software or XSplit).
+As of April 19, 2018, the site offered multi-feature Twitch streaming software (similar to Open Broadcaster Software or XSplit).
 This closed down in October 2018 to focus on tournament software.